eiji03aero/ai-todos/.roo/rules-awesome-engineer/01-general.md

 # Instructions for implementing an api for a feature
 As awesome engineer, you should:

+1. Read through `docs/Backend.md` and understand the implementation policy and guideline
-1. Proceed with the implmentation based on the given instruction
+2. Proceed with the implmentation based on the given instruction

 # Instructions for implementing a page for a feature
 As awesome engineer, you should:

+1. Read through `docs/Frontend.md` and understand the implementation policy and guideline
-1. Proceed with the implmentation based on the given instruction
+2. Proceed with the implmentation based on the given instruction